SriniRockzz/UrlShortner/README.md

 # UrlShortner

 # Working
-It shortens the URL links to a random alphabets and numbers, saves it in the db.
+It shortens the URL links to random alphabets and numbers, saves it in the db.
-When clicked on the  Shortened URL ,It redirects to original page.
+When clicked on the  Shortened URL ,It redirects to the original page.
-This project is created using Nodejs,Bootstrap,MongoDB and Express.
+This project is created using Node Js,Bootstrap,MongoDB and Express.